for-glory/angular-rxjs-php-laravel-with-testing/README.md

 # applicant-project

 Thanks for applying to GoReact!
 To help us learn more about you and give you an opportunity to show us your stuff, we'd like you to build a simple web application.
 We will go over the requirements for what this web application needs to do, but you are free to write it using any tools/technologies/frameworks/languages/whatever you want.
-We don't care.
+We would encourage you to build it using the technologies we use at GoReact, but if you are uncomfortable with that the burden is on you to make your project easy for us to run.
 We want to see how you think, solve problems and build solutions.

 ## The Project
 We do a lot with media and files at GoReact, so we'd like you to build a simple file manager app.
 We only want to see a few things from this app: